Ex-President Bill Clinton recovering in hospital from infection | Politics

 Ex-President Bill Clinton recovering in hospital from infection

 Clinton's wife Hillary, a former secretary of state and presidential candidate, was at the hospital on Thursday night and was later seen leaving.
-President Joe Biden plans to speak with the former president later on Friday, a White House spokesperson told reporters.
+President Joe Biden spoke with the former president, a fellow Democrat, on Friday, White House spokesperson Karine Jean-Pierre said.

 Former U.S. President Bill Clinton remained in a California hospital on Friday, where he was recovering from a non-coronavirus infection three days after he was admitted.
 The 75-year-old, who left office in 2001, entered the University of California Irvine Medical Center on Tuesday evening for the infection, according to his spokesman, Angel Urena.
 Clinton is "on the mend," Urena said.